Alignak-monitoring-contrib/alignak-webui/docs/source/widgets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Displays a pie chart for the monitored hosts with their current status.

-Livestate table
+Services table
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Displays a simple list of the monitored hosts with their current status and business impact.
-Some command buttons allow to send an acknowledge, schedule a downtime or request a re-check.
+Displays a simple list of the monitored services with their current status, business impact and check command.

 Options:

     - number of elements
-    - filter on host name and alias
+    - filter on service name and alias
-    - filter on host parameters
+    - filter on service parameters

-Livestate chart
+Services chart
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Displays a pie chart for the monitored hosts with their current status (same as Hosts chart).
+Displays a pie chart for the monitored services with their current status.

 Tables
 ---------------
 All the elements have a table to display them.
 The table name is build with this simple rule: name_table.
 As examples:

     * hosts_table
-    * livestate_table
+    * services_table
     * logcheckresults_table
     * ...